Tired of Seasonal Allergies? Take these Steps

 Are the sneezes, sniffles, scratchy throat and itchy eyes from seasonal allergies getting you down?
 It may be time to step up your treatment.

-Fighting Fall Allergies
+Fighting Seasonal Allergies

 Seasonal allergies are always around.
 But based on what triggers your allergies, you may suffer more during different times of the year.
+The two periods of time that are toughest on allergy sufferers are usually spring and fall.

-Try This: You can use over-the-counter (OTC) or prescription medicines to control symptoms.
+Take allergy medicine: You can use over-the-counter (OTC) or prescription medicines to control symptoms.
 Or check with your doctor to see if allergy shots are an option.

-Try This: For the best results, take your medicines before your symptoms start.
-You can track your allergies with online trackers or smartphone apps to help figure out what triggers your symptoms and when.
+Track your symptoms: To better control your symptoms, track them.
+Online trackers or smartphone apps can help you figure out what triggers your symptoms and when.
+Knowledge is power.

 Time to Test?